poclab-web/eCoMFA/README.md

 5. Create a Pull Request

 ## Contact
-For inquiries or support, please contact the POC Lab team.
+For inquiries or support, please contact the POC Lab team (gotoh-hiroaki-yw[at]ynu.ac.jp).